"Walking together through America"

 • To pre-register, you must complete the form that will be published and follow the same procedure for payment.

 The 3rd.
-Interamerican Scout Moot Scout is an event for young adult scouts between 18 and 25 years old (by the beginning of the event).
+Interamerican Scout Moot Scout is an event for young adult scouts from 18 up to 25 years old (by the beginning of the event).
 Both Men and women should be members of a National Scout Organization affiliated to WOSM.

 If you have any question please use the following form.